top of page

 January 2025

-This paper explores the key differences between Attributional (ALCA) and Consequential (CLCA) Life Cycle approaches in streaming media sustainability.
-While both assess environmental impact, ALCA offers a static view of current activities, whereas CLCA analyzes responses to changes.
-We highlight the importance of this through industry examples and case studies, demonstrating how confusion between the two can to ineffective actions in complex systems.
-Ultimately, while ALCA is useful for compliance, CLCA is essential for meaningful improvements in for network engineers and architects.
-The paper concludes with recommendations for better environmental assessment strategies.
+This paper examines the critical differences between Attributional (ALCA) and Consequential (CLCA) Life Cycle Assessment approaches in streaming sustainability.
+ALCA provides a static view of current environmental impact, while CLCA analyzes how systems respond to changes.
+Through industry examples and case studies, the paper demonstrates how confusing these methodologies can lead to ineffective sustainability actions.
+While ALCA is useful for compliance reporting, CLCA is essential for network engineers and architects making decisions that drive meaningful environmental improvements.

 November 2024